eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 ~~Warp Terminal is built with Electron, the worst possible framework for a terminal emulator.
 It is slow, it is bloated, and it is not designed for the task.
 There are multiple other things that Electron is actually suited for, and this is not one of them.~~

-I recently found that Warp Terminal is not built with Electron, but rather with Rust.
+> EDIT (May 9, 2025): I was wrong about this.
+Warp Terminal is built with Rust, not Electron.

 ## Why is this a problem?